Exit poll suggests Socialists win reelection in Portugal

+Sunday's early elected was convened after parliament last November rejected the minority Socialist government’s spending plan for 2022.

+The Socialist Party, which has governed for the past six years, and the Social Democratic Party are Portugal’s two main parties.
+They have alternated in power for decades.

 Chega!
-(Enough!), a populist and nationalist party founded less than three years ago, appeared to have collected 5% to 8% of the vote, the poll estimated.
+(Enough!), a populist and nationalist party founded less than three years ago, appeared to have collected 5% to 8% of Sunday's vote, the RTP poll estimated.
 That might give it as many as 13 lawmakers, up from only one in the last parliament.

-The poll indicated the Left Bloc may have captured 3% to 6% of the vote, with 3% to 5% for the Portuguese Communist Party.
+The poll indicated the Left Bloc may have captured 3% to 6% of the vote, with 3% to 5% going to the Portuguese Communist Party.

 Turnout was between 46% to 51%, according to the exit poll.
 At the last election in 2019, the turnout was 48.6%.